-At the end of year four of this five year contract, over 8.600 people were receiving telecare as part of their mainstream care package.
-Most impressively, we have delivered an evidenced NET saving of £7.1m to the Council.
+Five years into the partnership, over 10,000 people were receiving telecare as part of their mainstream care package.
+Most impressively, we’ve delivered a £9.8 million net saving for the Council.

 These savings have not been at the expense of service quality.
-98% of service users would recommend Argenti telecare to others; 94% tell us their care technology has increased their feelings of independence, safety and security.
-Nine out of ten social workers report that the Argenti solutions are "good" or "very good" at achieving care outcomes.
+Ninety-eight per cent of service users would recommend Argenti telecare to others; 94 per cent tell us their care technology has increased their feelings of independence, safety and security.
+And nine out of ten social workers report that the Argenti solutions are "good" or "very good" at achieving care outcomes.

 Argenti continues to provide the service to Hampshire and has since expanded the offering to the London Borough of Barnet and to the southern part of Essex County.

 Argenti.
 Putting digital technology at the heart of social care and saving millions